 The Petroleum Corporation of Jamaica (PCJ) makes yet another momentous contribution to the development of RE (Renewable Energy) in Jamaica.
 PCJ officially announced, on February 3, 2013, that it will make available to interested parties an extensive range of RE data via its website (www.pcj.com).
 The data includes scientific and analytical information on Jamaica’s renewable… Continue reading Jamaica’s RE data now online

-Jamaica - this paradise island that is sometimes referred to as “the land of wood and water,” has great hydroelectric potential.
-This is due primarily to its many rivers, land topography and climate.
+Jamaica, the paradise island that is sometimes referred to as “the land of wood and water,” has great hydroelectric potential due primarily to its many rivers, land topography and climate.
 Out of a list of 120 rivers, the Island has several rivers that are suitable for hydroelectric power generation.
-Hydroelectric power is power… Continue reading Jamaica’s Hydroelectric Potential
+Hydroelectric power is power generated from water.… Continue reading Jamaica’s Hydroelectric Potential